vjammi/datastructures/src/main/java/ds/patterns/backtracking/readme.md

-# Depth First Search - Exhaustive Search and backtracking
+# Exhaustive Search and Backtracking
 DFS search is a way to exhaustively search thru all the nodes of a tree or a graph by searching all the way down one path before coming back to search other paths.

 ## Print all Binary